-The School has an injury rehabilitation provision to help students better understand and recover from injury and/or prevent them from developing chronic injuries.
-There is a cross faculty best practice commitment and intention for an integrative approach.
+NSCD has an injury rehabilitation provision to help students better understand and recover from injury and/or prevent them from developing chronic injuries.

-These run weekly as part of technical classes.
-They are an opportunity for developing somatic awareness by restoring energy and re-organizing the body in terms of injury recovery.
-The intention of the class is to create energetic and structural balance through an amalgam of Somatic Movement practices (experiential anatomy, developmental and evolutionary movement, BMC, yoga, Pilates).
+These run regularly as part of technical classes.
+They are an opportunity for students to develop somatic awareness by restoring energy and re-organizing the body in terms of injury recovery.
+The intention of the class is to create energetic and structural balance through an amalgamation of Somatic Movement practices (experiential anatomy, developmental and evolutionary movement, BMC, yoga, pilates).
 Learning involves solo explorations, partner touch re-patterning work, as well as group exercises.

-The Bodywork Studio area has a range of equipment to aid students in working with the body Including, Pilates machines, free weights, proprioceptive aids, cardio machines and a stretching/restorative area.
+The Bodywork Studio has a range of equipment to aid students in working with the body, including Pilates machines, free weights, proprioceptive aids, cardio machines and a stretching/restorative area.

-The School works in collaboration with local osteopathy, physiotherapy, acupuncture and massage providers to support the recovery from injury.
-The provision is subsidised by the school to ensure all students can access treatment.
-This happens in close consultation with the Bodywork Supervisor in order to ensure effect return to class and/or rehearsal.
+NSCD works in collaboration with local osteopathy, physiotherapy, acupuncture and massage providers to support recovery from injury.
+The provision is subsidised by NSCD to ensure all students can access treatment.
+This happens in close consultation with the Physio and Wellbeing Teams in order to ensure safe return to class and/or rehearsal.
 We offer help and support in finding a local GP and other NHS services – if a medical route is necessary (i.e. specialist consultations, scans etc.)

-Research in this area is ongoing.
-Cross faculty collaborations are integral with regular attendance to conference and workshops relating to dance and health, in house and at external intuitions, as well as through Erasmus exchange.
-A recent study of ‘periodisation’ training has taken place and informed the organisation of curricula delivery.
+Research in this area at NSCD is ongoing.
+Cross-faculty collaborations are integral to this with regular attendance at conferences and workshops relating to dance and health, both in-house and at external institutions, as well as through exchange programmes.

 Students can contact any member of staff at any time should they be concerned with an injury, who will signpost them appropriately.